Ipomoea purpurea 'Star of Yelta'

 Rainy Side Notes

 I don't see much difference between 'Star of Yelta' and 'Grandpa Ott'; however, I haven't grown them side-by-side for comparison.
 Both are beautiful deep purple with a rose star.
-'Grandpa Ott’ has a rosy throat where 'Star of Yelta' has a more pronounced white throat.
+'Grandpa Ott' has a rosy throat, whereas 'Star of Yelta' has a more pronounced white throat.
 Both are great to grow.
-Some images show 'Star of Yelta' to be bluer than the flowers from my vines.
+Some images show the 'Star of Yelta' to be bluer than the flowers from my vines.

-This morning glory is supposed to be an improved cultivar, the star is darker than 'Grandpa Ott' according to some sources.
-Mine had some variation from the same packet of 'Star of Yelta'.
+According to some sources, this morning glory is supposed to be an improved cultivar, whereas the star is darker than 'Grandpa Ott.'
+Mine had some variation from the same packet of seeds.
 I will look for other seed sources to see if I can grow one that has a darker star.
 You be the judge.

 Debbie Teashon